fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 1. The role of prompts in LLMs and how to create good prompts.
 1. When not to use LLMs.

+This [YouTube video](https://youtu.be/5sDD0WNDZkc) walks through the sections below.

 ## Overview of the steps

 Before we start, let's review what happens behind the scenes when we use LLMs to summarize GitHub issues.